|

 strength.
 The power radiated in the form of gravitational

-waves is a very small 2.27E-22 ergs/sec and the force
+waves by the rotating beam is only 2.27E-22 ergs/sec and the force

 imparted to an area 500 meters away is only 1.89E-42